jboss-developer/jboss-brms-quickstarts/tasks-bpmsuite/README.md

 Author: Rafael Benevides
 Level: Advanced
 Technologies: BPMS
-Summary: Shows how to run a Process with user tasks that was defined on a JBoss BPM Suite server
+Summary: The `tasks-bpmsuite` quickstart shows how to run a Process with user tasks that was defined on a JBoss BPM Suite server.
 Target Product: BPM Suite
 Source: <https://github.com/jboss-developer/jboss-brms-quickstarts/>